microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ---
 # Get started with CMake Tools on Linux

 CMake is an open-source, cross-platform tool for building, testing, and packaging software.
-It uses platform and compiler independent configuration files to generate native makefiles that can be used with your compiler, on your platform.
+It uses platform and compiler independent configuration files to generate native build tool files specific to your compiler and platform.

 The CMake Tools extension integrates Visual Studio Code and CMake to make it easy to configure, build, and debug your C++ project using CMake.